-The ownership of inventions created by artificial intelligence has not yet been tested in Mexico.
+The ownership of inventions created by AI has not yet been tested in Mexico.
 Current legislation specifies that a human inventor is required in order for an invention to be patentable.
 Therefore, such algorithms would not be protected under any intellectual property rights.

-As artificial intelligence creates more and more inventions without active human involvement, Mexican lawmakers will need to debate and develop new laws in order to protect the inventions created.
+As AI creates more and more inventions without active human involvement, Mexican lawmakers will need to debate and develop new laws in order to protect the inventions created.